 In business and in life, conflict is inevitable.
 Eventually, most people will find themselves at odds with a client, an employer, a partner, a contractor, or even a friend.
 These disputes can be both emotional and contentious, as personal relationships, money, property, and livelihoods can be at stake.
 Often, despite best efforts, the only way to resolve an issue is to pursue a legal remedy.
-While litigation can be known for being time consuming and expensive, it can also be an effective way to settle a dispute.
+While litigation can be known for being time-consuming and expensive, it can also be an effective way to settle a dispute.
 Though many people feel reluctant to go to court, there are litigation options available to most clients that can help put an end to personal, business, construction, and estate conflicts.
 In some cases, you may have no choice, as another party has decided to pursue legal action against you.

-For these times and more, the litigation team at DeLoach, Hofstra & Cavonis, P.A. is here to help.
+For these times and more, the litigation attorneys at DeLoach, Hofstra & Cavonis, P.A. is here to help.
 Our experienced Seminole firm represents the interests of individuals in a wide range of litigation matters.
 If you are facing litigation, or if you are considering pursuing litigation against someone else, give us a call today to discuss your rights under Florida law and your possible legal options.
 Call our office at (888) 397-5571, or take a moment to fill out our online contact form for a prompt response from a member of our legal team.

 Types of Litigation Matters Our Seminole Firm Handles